Advice on Virtual Outsourcing — For Both Clients and Freelancers

 Whether you are a designer, writer, developer, project manager, marketing strategist or business analyst, there are thousands of jobs out there for virtual freelance work.
 And it’s tough.
 Period.

 It is very hard to stand out in the sea of virtual freelance profiles out there, and it’s especially hard to find work when you’re just starting.
-In addition, I had very specific goals when I decided to be a consultant and was committed to working on select projects and with select client profiles.
-In other words, my choice to be a consultant was planned and calculated, and my decisions were lifestyle-driven, so I had very specific goals about the type of work I wanted.
+In addition, I had very specific goals back in 2012 when I decided to be a virtual consultant, and was committed to working on select projects and with select client profiles.
+In other words, my choice to be a consultant was planned and calculated and my decisions were lifestyle-driven, so I had very specific goals about the type of work I wanted.
 That being said, when you’re starting out you probably need to assume a slow turn up, although much depends on your skill, the demand for it, and your network.

 Tips for finding quality projects and clients: